The-BlissfulAqua/Memora/README.md

     This creates two files: `localhost.pem` and `localhost-key.pem`.
 The dev server will automatically detect and use them.

 4.  **Run the Server & Connect:**
     a.
-Make sure your computer and mobile phone are on the **same Wi-Fi network**.
+Make sure your computer and mobile phone are on the **same Wi--Fi network**.
     b.
 Start the dev server:
        ```bash
        npm run dev